 The Bottom Line

-Debt consolidation can close your credit cards, depending on the method you use.
-Most debt consolidation loans and balance transfer credit cards won’t close these other accounts, but they also have higher requirements.
-Other methods, such as debt settlement, might require you to close any associated accounts to ensure the process works as intended.
-Weigh your options and choose the one that works best for your financial situation and needs.
+Debt consolidation generally won’t close your credit cards.
+Most debt consolidation loans and balance transfer credit cards don’t require closing your other accounts, but they also have more stringent eligibility requirements.
+(You don’t necessarily have to have excellent credit, but you’ll need to have good credit at a minimum.)
+Other debt relief methods, such as debt settlement, are a less expensive way to get out of debt, but your accounts will be closed.
+Weigh your options and choose the best option for your financial situation and needs.

 Credit cards can help you pay for unforeseen bills or emergencies when used responsibly.
 With enough planning, you can also use them for big-ticket items, though this could result in high interest fees.
 Credit cards can also help improve your credit score, provided you stay on top of them.
 With a good credit score, you can qualify for better interest rates and loan terms when applying for financing for things like a mortgage or car.